About Esperance Physiotherapy

-You can make an online booking with Melissa here.
+You can make a booking online with Melissa here.

 As a youngster, I spent many summer holidays on my Uncle & Aunties farm in Kojonup.
 I am reminded (as I have no personal recollection) at family gatherings, how I expressed my love for the farm and not wanting to leave, by firstly planting a cricket stump in their new leather sofa and secondly, by hiding in the pump house for 7 hours till nightfall.
 Later my uncle sent me a sheep's heart via Australia post for a science project and I cycled over to work the January crutching season for fun.
 You can imagine how I felt moving to Esperance :)

-I qualified from Curtin University as a Physiotherapist in 1987 and spent the next few years travelling.
-I spent a lot of time in the outdoors, learning skills in scuba, rock climbing, bush walking and triathlons in Tasmania, Canada, USA and Patagonia.In 1992, I returned to Australia to learn more and completed my Post Graduate Diploma in Manipulative Physiotherapy at Curtin University and in 1995, completed a Post Graduate Diploma in clinical acupuncture at the Australian Institute of Holistic Medicine, Perth.
-I was the inaugural WA chair of the APA Acupuncture & Dry Needling Group and the WA representative on the APA Acupuncture Working Party which finalised the 'Guidelines for Safe Acupuncture'.
+I qualified from Curtin University as a Physiotherapist in 1987 and spent the next few years traveling.
+I spent a lot of time in the outdoors, learning skills in scuba, rock climbing, bushwalking, and triathlons in Tasmania, Canada, the USA, and Patagonia.In 1992, I returned to Australia to learn more and completed my Post Graduate Diploma in Manipulative Physiotherapy at Curtin University, and in 1995, completed a Post Graduate Diploma in clinical acupuncture at the Australian Institute of Holistic Medicine, Perth.
+I was the inaugural WA chair of the APA Acupuncture & Dry Needling Group and the WA representative on the APA Acupuncture Working Party which finalised the 'Guidelines for Safe Acupuncture.

-You can make an online booking with Doug here.
+You can make a booking online with Doug here.

 Australian Health Practitioner Regulation Agency

-AHPRA is the national body responsible for regulation of medical and allied health practitioners under the legislation requirements.
+AHPRA is the national body responsible for the regulation of medical and allied health practitioners under the legislation requirements.
 All Esperance Physiotherapy professionals maintain annual membership and professional development requirements as per AHPRA regulations.
-Doug provides medical legal reports for AHPRA.
+Doug provides medical-legal reports for AHPRA.